tuxsaurus/next-svelte/README.md

 # Svelte Example

+This is my experience deploying Svelte apps to Vercel.

+So far so good...

 This directory is a brief example of a [Svelte](https://svelte.dev/) app with [Serverless Functions](https://vercel.com/docs/v2/serverless-functions/introduction) that can be deployed with Vercel and zero configuration.

 ## Deploy Your Own